The Lucifer Principle: Bloom responds to Islamic issues

 Bloom later wrote that he and his publisher had been threatened by Islamic groups who objected to aspects of the book.
 He claimed that "Arab pressure groups asked ever so politely that The Lucifer Principle be withdrawn from print and that nothing that I write be published again.
 They offered to boycott my publisher's products—all of them—worldwide.
 And they backed their warning with a call for my punishment in seventeen Islamic countries."
 Bloom states that the attorney for the Authors Guild wrote to his publishers, warning of an author boycott if the book was pulled from the shelves.
 The publishers asked Bloom to rewrite a chapter on Islamic violence, which led to the creation of 358 lines of footnotes attesting to the facts he presented within it, documenting that what Bloom wrote about Islam in The Lucifer Principle is based on expertise.

-Bloom is a frequent guest on Iran's Press TV, Iran's Al-Alam TV, Saudi Arabia's KSA-2 TV, and on Syria's Alikhbariya TV.